-• Attendance - Students are expected to attend school on a regular basis, as required by state law and come to school on time.

-- Safety Students are expected to exhibit behaviors that are safe for themselves and others.
-Students, parents, faculty, and staff are expected to follow all rules, as they were designed with consideration of a safe MCAA school community.
-Every attempt will be made to allow students to be equal partners in decision-making in regard to school rules and policies. - Cooperation - Students are expected to cooperate fully with mentors, advisors, administrators, and other adults in the school not only when they are in the classroom but also when they are in all areas of the school.
+- Attendance Students are expected to attend school on time on a regular basis, as required by state law. - Safety Students are expected to exhibit behaviors that are safe for themselves and others.
+Students, parents, faculty, and staff are expected to follow all rules, as they were designed with consideration of a safe MCAA school community. - Cooperation Students are expected to cooperate fully with mentors, advisors, administrators, and other adults in the school not only when they are in the classroom but also when they are in all areas of the school.
 Students are always expected to be polite and helpful to others at all times. - Orderly movement Students are expected to move between classes and other activities in common areas, inside or outside the school in an orderly and timely manner. - Entering the building students should always enter the building quietly and orderly with no pushing or shoving.
-Students must be respectful of the personal space of others at all times. - Electronic devices Students should not have electronic devices, besides the school issued laptop, in use during instructional time.
-Teachers have the discretion to create their own classroom policy in conjunction with this. - Illegal drugs and alcohol Illegal drugs and alcohol are forbidden at all times.
+Students must be respectful of the personal space of others at all times. - Electronic devices Students should not have electronic devices, besides the school issued laptop, in use during the school day. - Illegal drugs and alcohol Illegal drugs and alcohol are forbidden at all times.
 If a student is taking any medications for health reasons, they must be signed in and administered by the school nurse only.
-All medications must be accompanied by a signed physician form. - Dress Code of Conduct -No sharp objects such as spikes or blades may be a ttached to your person.
+All medications must be accompanied by a signed physician form. - Dress Code of Conduct -No sharp objects such as spikes or blades may be attached to your person.
 All private areas are to be covered, i.e., cleavage is covered, no visible undergarments. - Bullying at MCAA a safe and secure community and environment is the foundation of our beliefs.
 Safety and security will ensure a learning environment for all students that allows them to achieve at the highest levels.
 All incidents of bullying, hazing, and cyberbullying are strictly forbidden, and consequences will be administered in order to alleviate any of these behaviors.